kavia-common/recipe-explorer-222438-222447/frontend/README.md

 ## Features
 - Ocean Professional theme with blue and amber accents
-- Header with logo/title, search, favorites filter, category pills, difficulty select, and theme toggle (light/dark)
+- Header with logo/title, search, language selector, favorites filter, category pills, difficulty select, and theme toggle (light/dark)
 - Responsive recipe grid with cards and ratings
-- Detail modal with image, ingredients, steps, reviews, and extra actions
+- Detail modal with image, ingredients, steps, reviews, translation toggle, and extra actions
 - Optional API integration; falls back to offline mock data
 - Client-side recipe management (add, edit, delete) with localStorage persistence
 - Admin section with Dashboard, Recipes management, and Approvals (fully client-side)
-- NEW: Shopping List and Weekly Meal Planning (client-side via localStorage)
+- Shopping List and Weekly Meal Planning (client-side via localStorage)
-- NEW: Client-side Notifications (Web Notifications API with in-app toast fallback)
+- Client-side Notifications (Web Notifications API with in-app toast fallback)
-- NEW: Community features (client-side): Comments, Likes/Share, Follow chefs, Chefs page, and Admin community analytics
+- Community features (client-side): Comments, Likes/Share, Follow chefs, Chefs page, and Admin community analytics

-## Notifications

-Client-side only, time-based while the tab is open:
-- Daily recipe suggestion (default 9:00 local, configurable)
-- Meal reminders (default 18:00 local, configurable)
-- New recipe added alerts (fires when an approved recipe appears)

-How to use:
-1. Click the bell icon in the header to open Notification Settings.
-2. Click Request Permission to allow browser notifications (optional).
-If denied, you’ll see in-app toasts instead.
-3. Enable the toggles and set times (HH:MM 24-hour).
-4. Click Test Notification to verify delivery.

-Limitations:
-- Works only while the application tab is open (no service workers or push).
-- Scheduler runs roughly every 60 seconds; delivery can be up to 1 minute after the exact time.
-- To avoid spam, daily suggestion sends at most once per day, and meal reminder at most once per day.

-Accessibility:
-- In-app toasts are announced with role=status and are dismissible.
+- NEW: Multilingual client-only translations with caching and fallbacks

-- Browser notifications inherit system accessibility.
+## Multilingual Support

+Client-side multilingual support is implemented without backend dependencies.

+- Languages: English (en), Hindi (hi), Telugu (te).
+Structure allows adding more (e.g., Bengali bn, Tamil ta).
+- Language selector: In the header and in the recipe detail modal.
+Persisted in localStorage with key `app_language` (default `en`).
+- Translation approach: Offline mock translator implemented in `src/data/i18n.js`.
+  - UI strings translated via a small in-browser dictionary.
+  - Recipe content (instructions/steps/description/ingredients) translated by a mock adapter that applies deterministic rules and wraps output with a language tag (e.g., `[hi] ...`).
+  - Translations are cached per recipe per language in `localStorage` (`app_translations`) to avoid repeated work.
+- Fallbacks: If a recipe lacks instructions/steps, no translation is attempted.
+Search and filters continue to operate on the original English content.
+- Accessibility: The modal shows a subtle “Translated from English” banner with a “View original” toggle; controls are keyboard accessible.

+### Plugging in a real translation API later

+The i18n module uses a pluggable translator interface.
+To integrate a real translation service:

+1. Create a new class (e.g., `RealTranslator`) that implements:
+   - `translate(text, targetLang): string`
+   - `translateArray(arr, targetLang): string[]`
+2. Replace the instantiated `translator` in `src/data/i18n.js` with `new RealTranslator(/* config */)`.
+3. Keep the local cache logic to reduce repeated calls.
+4. Do not store secrets in code; use environment variables via `.env` (ask ops for values and add them to `.env.example`).

+Note: This app is frontend-only; any external API calls should handle CORS and rate limits appropriately.

+### Analytics (Local-only)
+Each time a recipe is viewed in a non-English language, a lightweight counter is incremented in `localStorage` under `app_translation_stats`.
+The Admin Dashboard shows a simple bar chart for counts per language.
+This data is device-local only.

 ## Getting Started
 - `npm start` launches on http://localhost:3000 by default.